snaftaly/FinalProjectC/final_project/README.txt

 	-------------------
 	each gui has its own start function.
 The start function is responsible for setting the GUI's model according to the init data, to set up the different view state elements - creating the UITree with all the widgets, setting the buttons/labels array etc, and to draw the GUI according to the UITree.
+The function the draw the gui by the UITree also calculates and updtaesthe absolute location of each widget in the GUI (i.e. the (x,y) location respective to the game window and not to the widgets they are contained in).
 	Fot the menus there is a general start function, which is called by all the menus.
 There are several common start function for similar GUIs (such as the choose cat/mouse, the cat/mouse skill, and the saveworld and edit/load game).
 In addition there is a start function for the world builder, error message and play game GUIs.